aviraljanveja/Python/README.md

 - This is a Python course, currently under development.
-It is based on the MIT course 6.0001 : Introduction to Computer Science and Programming in Python.
+It is based on MIT course 6.0001 : Introduction to Computer Science and Programming in Python.

 - Inside each chapter, I have added Python code snippets and GitHub links so that learners could directly see a real coded example.